House GOP unveils its legislative roadmap if they win back the House in November

 The "Commitment to America" includes four broad pillars focusing on the economy, safety, individual freedom and government accountability.
 Big on ideas ("expand U.S. manufacturing") but short on policy specifics, the agenda is in keeping with tradition established in 1994 with Rep. Newt Gingrich's "Contract with America," where the minority party releases their agenda priorities ahead of Election Day.

-House Republicans will next travel to suburban Pittsburgh on Friday to hold an event to tout the agenda as the 2022 campaign comes to a close in about seven weeks.
+House Republicans held the event to tout the agenda as the 2022 campaign comes to a close in about seven weeks.
 While early 2022 GOP electoral strength has tightened in polls in recent months, the party is still favored to win at least a narrow majority in November, and McCarthy is poised to become speaker if the party succeeds.

 The agenda is the product of months of deliberations from rank-and-file Republicans